git-ecosystem/git-credential-manager/docs/architecture.md

 ### Cross-platform UI

-We hope to be able to migrate the WPF/Windows only helpers to [Avalonia][] in order to gain cross-platform graphical user interface support.
+We hope to be able to migrate the WPF/Windows only helpers to [Avalonia][avalonia] in order to gain cross-platform graphical user interface support.
 See [GCM issue 136][issue-136] for up-to-date progress on this effort.